jamaassen/UniversityRepo/README.md

 # UniversityRepo
 A data repository of courses, students, and instructors.
 The system can be used to help students track their required courses, the courses they have successfully completed, their grades,  GPA, etc.

+This version is a demo for pulling data from a sqlite DB.